cjstehno/ersatz/ersatz-junit/README.md

-# Ersatz Server JUnit Extensions
+# Ersatz Server - JUnit Extensions

-TBD...

-this project should be used with ersatz 1.10+ If you are using an older version it _might_ work, bug defer to the built-in JUnit support if you run into problems (or upgrade your Ersatz library).
+An extension to the Ersatz Server library, providing a few useful helper classes related to testing with JUnit (5+ and vintage).

+## Building

+    ./gradlew clean build

+## Artifacts

+TODO: document